poole/hyde/docs/writing.md

     adder(2, 6);
     // > 8
     ~~~

+    An optional caption for a code block
+    {:.figcaption}

 **NOTE**: DO NOT use Jekyll's `{ % highlight % } ... { % endhighlight % }` syntax, especially together with the `linenos` option.
 The generated `table` to render the line numbers does not have a CSS class or any other way of differentiating it from regular tables,